Attractive Haldane bilayers for trapping non-Abelian anyons: Phase diagram at 2/3 filling

-The nature of the two first phases is clear from the specific limit they are connected to: ($A$) can be understood as the tensor product of two layer-polarized FCIs related by the effective time-reversal symmetry $\Tilde{\mathcal{T}}$, thus forming a FTI; ($B$) appears in the limit $J>0$ and $V_{\perp}, V_\parallel = 0$ where the system becomes unstable to inter-layer pairing and develops superconducting properties.
+The nature of the two first phases is clear from the specific limit they are connected to: the nine-fold degenerate phase is a FTI connected to the tensor product of two layer-polarized FCIs related by the effective time-reversal symmetry $\Tilde{\mathcal{T}}$; the singly degenerate state appears in the limit $J>0$ and $V_{\perp}, V_\parallel = 0$ where the system becomes unstable to inter-layer pairing and becomes a superconductor (SC).
 This is confirmed by the spectral flows of the ground state manifold under a $2\pi$-flux insertion in the direction of $T_1$, which are shown in Fig.~\ref{fig_chargeflux}.
-There, we see that the two phases respectively have a periodicity of $3\times 2\pi=6\pi$ ($A$) and $2\pi/2=\pi$ ($B$), highlighting the charge $e/3$ and $2e$ carried by elementary excitations in each of these phases.
+There, we see that the two phases respectively have a periodicity of $3\times 2\pi=6\pi$ (FTI) and $2\pi/2=\pi$ (SC), highlighting the charge $e/3$ and $2e$ carried by elementary excitations in each of these phases~\cite{scalapino1993insulator,loder2008crossover}.

-The intermediate phase ($C$) is investigated further in Sec.~\ref{subsec_threefoldisfinitesize}, where we argue that it is an artefact of the momentum discretization of our finite-size clusters (Eq.~\ref{eq_tiltedclusters}).
+The intermediate three-fold degenerate region (ITD) is investigated further in Sec.~\ref{subsec_threefoldisfinitesize}, where we argue that it is an artefact of the momentum discretization of our finite-size clusters (Eq.~\ref{eq_tiltedclusters}).
 In App.~\ref{app_phaseseparation}, we provide additional data for values of $V_\perp > V_\parallel$ beyond the physical regime identified in Sec.~\ref{sec_MicroscopicModel}, where the system shows signs of phase separation.
 Note that a similar tendency to phase separation was observed in Ref.~\cite{chen2012interaction} for a continuum model based on Landau levels with opposite magnetic to realize the time-reversal symmetry.